thtflx/Loader-for-mybeemo/README.md

-# Magic preloader for mybeemo
+# Magic preloader for mybeemo.